-SNOMED CT content in the International Edition is organized into three top level folders according to the release file types - Full, Snapshot and Delta.
+SNOMED CT content in the International Edition is organized into two top level folders according to the release file types - Full and Snapshot.
 When packaging extensions and editions, this should be done using the same folder structure.
 Note that extension producers are only required to include the full release type for the extension.
-The delta and snapshot releases are optional, because they can be calculated from the full release.
-However, distribution of all three release file types is recommended to simplify use by terminology consumers.
+The snapshot release is optional, because it can be calculated from the full release.
+However, distribution of both release file types is recommended to simplify use by terminology consumers.

 Each release file type has the same nested folder structure, with the following two subfolders:

-The following recommendations apply to the structure and format of SNOME CT release packages:
+The following recommendations apply to the structure and format of SNOMED CT release packages:

 The recommended folder structure is illustrated below.